dvberkel/deck-base/README.md

 =========

 [deck.js][deck] is a great tool for creating modern HTML presentation.
-Overtime I created got to know a custom set of tools.
+Overtime I created a custom set of tools.
 This project can be used as a starting point for the creation of a custom presentation.

 Getting Started